ruthina-27/Alx_DjangoLearnLab/social_media_api/API_DOCUMENTATION.md

 ## Features

+### User Following System
+- Users can follow and unfollow other users
+- User profiles show follower and following counts
+- User profiles indicate if the current user is following them
+- Feed functionality shows posts from followed users only

+### Feed Algorithm
+- Feed displays posts from users the current user follows
+- Posts are ordered by creation date (most recent first)
+- Empty feed if user doesn't follow anyone
+- Supports pagination like other endpoints

 ### Pagination
 - All list endpoints support pagination with 10 items per page
 - Use `page` parameter to navigate pages